NOTE: This post has been updated for 2019!

 32// Lole Packable Jacket – I swear by lightweight, down, packable jackets.
 They fold up nicely into a pouch.
 That said, I recently tried this particular jacket on, and it’s a little too long for my short self.
 If you are petite, I recommend Lole’s Chilly Jacket.

-Shop My Top Travel Gifts
+Shop The Best Travel Gifts For Women

 Everything mentioned in the gift guide above, but in a handy little widget for easier shopping.